top of page

 Clinical Supervisor

-Virtual Psychotherapy & Counselling Sessions for Clients in Peel, Durham, Halton, and Communities Across Ontario
+Serving Clients in Toronto, Durham, Ottawa, and Across Ontario

 Areas of Focus